mrezabayat/iamsorush/content/posts/create-arrays/index.md

 return 0;
 }
 ```

+std::array is an aggregate, therefore it has no non-static private and protected members.

 A multidimensional array is defined by setting  the array's object type as an array.
 A 2D array is defined as